tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 容器版/操作指南/管理 Spark 作业_intl_en.md

 For more information on the parameters used in this sample, visit [GitHub](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/v1beta2-1.2.0-3.0.0/docs/api-docs.md).
 - `apiVersion` and `kind` are the resource version and type in K8s, which cannot be changed here.
 - `metadata.name` defines the job name, which is `test1` here and can be customized.
 - `spec.hadoopConf` defines the configuration information of Hadoop.
 Interacting with COS requires configuring the key information, which can be obtained on the [Manage API Key](https://console.cloud.tencent.com/cam/capi) page.
+The `$SecretId` and `$Secretkey` in the code should be replaced with your actual `SecretId` and `Secretkey`.
 - `type` defines the type of the Spark program, which can be Java, Scala, Python, or R. It is Scala here and can be selected as needed.
 - `mode` defines the deployment mode of `sparkApplication`, which can be cluster or client.
 It is cluster here and can be selected as needed.
 - `driver` and `executor` define the Spark driver and executor respectively.
 They are automatically generated on the backend as follows by default: